 The Rapid Alert System for Food and Feed (RASFF) is used to report possible food safety issues.
-According to the most recent RASFF annual report available, in 2019, nine shipments were rejected at the EU border due to adventitious presence of GE food or feed.
-There was also one "information for attention" and three "information for follow-up."
-These notifications do not mean that there was an actual risk but that there was uncertainty due to the presence of GE products that have not been approved in the EU (they may have been approved in another country).
+According to the most recent RASFF annual report available, in 2020, ten shipments were rejected at the EU border due to adventitious presence of GE food or feed.

-The general functioning of the RASFF is illustrated in the graph below.
+The general functioning of the RASFF is illustrated in the chart below.
 Whenever a member of the RASFF network (the EC, EFSA, a MS, Norway, Liechtenstein, or Iceland) has any information relating to the existence of a possible risk deriving from food or feed, this information is immediately transmitted to the other members of the network.
 The MS shall immediately notify the RASFF of any decision aimed at restricting the placing on the market of feed or food, and of any rejection at a border post related to a risk to human health.
 Most notifications concern controls at the outer borders' points of entry or border inspection points when consignments are not accepted for import.